SabiMantock/todo-app/README.md

 ### `docker-compose up`
 Builds, (re)creates, starts, and attaches to containers for a service.
+Open http://todo.test.localhost to view it in your browser.

 See the section about deployment for more information.